-Accommodations and supports: Partner uses hand-underhand guidance to facilitate execution of actions initiated by learner to obtain materials and responds to learner's requests for help.
+Accommodations and supports: Partner uses hand-under-hand guidance to facilitate execution of actions initiated by learner to obtain materials and responds to learner's requests for help.
+Goal: Learner initiates actions and requests help as needed.

 5. Learner Step: Load cartridge.